athertahir/deep-learning-time-series-forecasting/chapter_08/Lab4.md

 variable.
 The number of
 time steps as input is the number we chose when preparing our dataset as an argument to the splitsequence() function.

 The input shape for each sample is specified in the input shape argument on the definition of the first hidden layer.
 We almost always have multiple samples, therefore, the model will expect the input component of training data to have the dimensions or shape: [samples, timesteps, features].
-Oursplitsequence() function in the previous section outputs the Xwith the shape[samples, timesteps], so we can easily reshape it to have an additional dimension for the one feature.
+Oursplitsequence() function in the previous section outputs the X with the shape[samples, timesteps], so we can easily reshape it to have an additional dimension for the one feature.

 ```